 The Projected Employment Opportunities List contains information on occupations and training programs.
-The list has two columns.
-The first column lists the occupation's SOC (Standard Occupational Classification) code and title.
-A Statewide estimated average annual wage is given for each occupation as well.
-The second column lists the corresponding CIP (Classification of Instructional Programs) code and title for the occupation.
+The list has two parts.
+The first column lists the occupation's SOC (Standard Occupational Classification) Code and title.
+A Statewide estimated annual mean wage is given for each occupation as well.
+The second part begins with column four, which lists the corresponding CIP (Classification of Instructional Programs) Code and title for the occupation.
 If an occupation has no corresponding CIP Code, it is noted.
-A list is provided for the State and each of the ten Local Workforce Development Areas (LWDAs).

 The following process was used to determine the Projected Employment Opportunities List.

 - Obtained a list of the top 5 growth occupations within the top 25 growth industries for the State from the short-term projections program.
 Information from the Arkansas Economic Development Commission is factored into the development of short-term projections.

 - Obtained a list of occupations across all industries ranked by the number of projected annual job openings for the State from the short-term projections program.
 A State demand committee (designated by Workforce Development staff) examined this list for clustering points and determined a cut-off level.

 - The two lists were combined.
 This produced a list of occupations.